Capital Of Andhra Pradesh

 The bills were passed twice in the legislative assembly, first on January 20, 2020, and second on June 20, 2020, but these two bills were not passed by the legislative council.
 However, in 2020, the Andhra Pradesh Capital Region Development Authority sent the bill to Governor Bishwabhushan Harichandan for approval, which was later passed.
 These bills became official laws.

-Governor Biswabhushan Harichandan on Friday approved two bills, the AP-Decentralization and the Inclusive-Development of All Areas Bill, aimed at repealing the 2014 APCRDA Bill, 2014 and drafting 2020, with three capital cities for the state of Andhra Pradesh.
+Governor Biswabhushan Harichandan on Friday approved two bills, the AP Decentralization and the Comprehensive Development of All Areas Bill, aimed at repealing the 2014 APCRDA Bill, 2014 and drafting 2020, with three capital cities for the state of Andhra Pradesh.
 Both bills officially became law after the governor approved them.

 Leading Opposition Leader TDP: MLC Deepak Reddy, Rajadhani Rythu Parirakshana Samithi, and Others on August 6 Repeal in the Vijayawada High Court that there were legal hurdles to bring these laws into the realm of reality.
 These laws are currently pending in the High Court.